fatemehmirzade/P_metadata/Evaluation/Final/How_to_run.md

 ### Always LLM Fields

-`material_type` and `acquisition_method` always invoke the LLM judge (never short-circuited), because their values are frequently inferable from context rather than stated explicitly.
+`material_type` and `acquisition_method` always invoke the LLM judge (never short circuited), because their values are frequently inferable from context rather than stated explicitly.

 ---